 Syaru Shirley Lin, PhD

-Professor Syaru Shirley Lin is Compton Visiting Professor in World Politics at the Miller Center of Public Affairs at the University of Virginia.
-She is also a Nonresident Senior Fellow in the Foreign Policy Program of Brookings Institution and an adjunct professor at the Chinese University of Hong Kong.
-Prof. Lin’s present board service includes Goldman Sachs Asia Bank and Langham Hospitality Investments.
-She is also appointed by the Hong Kong government to the Hong Kong Committee for Pacific Economic Cooperation.
-Prof. Lin retired as a partner at Goldman Sachs, where she led the Principal Investment Area for Asia ex-Japan.
-In that capacity, she spearheaded the firm’s investments in many technology start-ups and was a founding board member of Alibaba Group and Semiconductor Manufacturing International Corporation.
+Professor Syaru Shirley Lin is Research Professor at the Miller Center of Public Affairs at the University of Virginia and a Nonresident Senior Fellow in the Foreign Policy Program of Brookings Institution.
+Prof. Lin is an adjunct professor at the Chinese University of Hong Kong and chairs the Center for Asia-Pacific Resilience and Innovation.
+Prof. Lin’s present board service includes TE Connectivity, Goldman Sachs Asia Bank and Langham Hospitality Investments.
+Prof. Lin retired as a partner at Goldman Sachs, where she spearheaded the firm’s investments in many technology start-ups and was a founding board member of Alibaba Group and Semiconductor Manufacturing International Corporation.
 Prior to her work in private equity and venture capital, she specialized in the privatization of state-owned enterprises in mainland China, Taiwan, and Singapore.
 Prof. Lin graduated cum laude from Harvard College and earned her masters and PhD from the department of politics and public administration at the University of Hong Kong.

 Mr. Lincoln is Vice Chairman of the international law firm Cooley LLP and the former head of the business department at the firm.
 His practice focuses on emerging growth companies and venture capital.
 In his current role, Mr. Lincoln helps to oversee the firm’s strategic direction.
 In 1999, Mr. Lincoln co-founded Cooley’s first East Coast office, and today the firm boasts 17 offices across the US, Asia, and Europe.
 Mr. Lincoln is also an adjunct professor at the University of Virginia School of Law, teaching a course on emerging growth companies and venture capital.
 He serves or has served on numerous boards including Mindshare, the Shenandoah National Park Foundation, the Federal City Council, the Medical Care for Children Partnership Foundation, the Mid-Atlantic Venture Association, and the University of Virginia School of Law Alumni Council.
 Mr. Lincoln attended Southeast Missouri State University, where he studied Business Administration, and earned his JD from the University of Virginia School of Law.